Search Engines:

 1. New Retrieval Capabilities

-Ranking with a feature-based learning to rank architecture requires that your system have three new capabilities: i) a reranking architecture, ii) features that indicate how well a document satisfies a query, and iii) a learned model that combines feature values into a ranking score.
+Ranking with a feature-based learning to rank architecture requires that your system have three new capabilities: i) features that indicate how well a document satisfies a query, ii) the ability to train a model that combines feature values into a ranking score, and ii) the ability to use the model to rank documents for new queries.

 1.1.
 Search Engine Architecture